 Valuing the medicine

 AANMC: You have developed an online seminar on practice management, is that right?
 CLD: Yes, it’s called the “Working Doctors Seminar Series” for Integrative Therapeutics, Inc. The seminar is a way for licensed clinical practitioners to achieve continuing education credits by teleconference.
 AANMC: What’s the main focal point you discuss in that seminar?
 CLD: I’ve found that as soon as you square it away in your head that your health care services are valuable and that you need to adequately charge for them, everything shifts.
 Ultimately, yes that’s better for the doctor.
 But it’s amazing how profoundly supportive that is for your patients.
 Because it touches the way they see you, therefore it touches they way they see your work and it enforces their ability to be compliant with your protocols.
 And they get what they came for.
 It’s truly win-win.
 AANMC: Can you talk about your networking strategies?
 CLD: I like to spend time developing real relationships with credentialed health care providers: MDs — gynecologists and surgeons especially — osteopaths, and acupuncturists.
 When somebody with that kind of authority says, “You need to see Dr. Daenell,” the patient goes to see Dr. Daenell.
 It’s different than if a neighbor says it.
 So every time I have an opportunity to interact with another clinician, I take it.
 A patient will tell me that her gynecologist didn’t react negatively to the fact that she’s taking natural hormones through me.
 “Aha!”
 I think.
 “A friend in the making!”
 The fact that the gynecologist didn’t discount it is good enough for me.
 I ask for a name, try to get a phone number, then call them and offer to have lunch.
 During our meeting, they realize that I am competent, have solid training and education, and am licensed somewhere (if not here).
 They learn that I don’t compete with them — I don’t do that patient’s pap or physical exam.
 They discover that I can talk their language and I can co-treat and co-manage patients, and then they become truly wonderful referral sources.
 AANMC: Your lectures are primarily intended to educate people, but do the lectures also serve the purpose of building your business?
 CLD: Yes, those who attend know they’ve met someone who can do the kind of work they might be interested in, and they know my phone number.
 And they do absolutely call.
 It’s a very powerful tool.
 I actually doubled my practice after my first public speaking engagement.
 Still, when I lecture locally to the public, my lectures are educational and not very promotional.
 People leave with information that empowers them to make good choices on their own behalf, whether they ever call me or not.
 AANMC: To what types of audiences do you typically lecture?
-CLD: I have lectured for an older-adult organization, a local health-food grocery chain, the health department of college campuses, and for a hospital.
+CLD: I have lectured for an older-adult organization, a local health-food grocery chain, the health department of [a network of] college campuses, and for a hospital.
 AANMC: How important of a role do supplements play in your practice?
 CLD: Offering a dispensary allows me to fulfill a strong demand in the community, because the nutraceuticals many of my patients use are not as readily available in the Denver area as they may be in most of the licensed states.
 I’m very particular about the product lines that I use, because I believe the clinical interventions must be potent and effective.
 I like to err on side of companies that have the highest manufacturing standards.
 My clinical problem solving is very science based.
 When you take enough biochemistry — like I did because I didn’t pass it right away — you really learn it and begin to appreciate how useful it can be.

 The lowdown on licensure